fredrkl/flux-helm-k8s-setup/README.md

 # Splunk Connector setup with Flux and Helm

-Demo repo showing how to use Flux v2 and install a Helm Chart
+Demo repo showing how to use Flux v2 and install the _Splunk Connector_ Helm Chart.

 ## Setup